pragdave/earmark/README.md

 Walks an AST and allows you to process it (storing details in acc) and/or modify it as it is walked.

-items is the AST you got from EarmarkParser.as_ast()
+items is the AST you got from Earmark.Parser.as_ast()

 acc is the initial value of an accumulator that is passed to both process_item_fn and process_list_fn and accumulated.
 If your functions